thierrydecker/learning_c/docs/POINTERS.md

 ## Pointers in Detail

 Pointers have many but easy concepts and they are very important to C programming.
-The following important pointer concepts should be clear to any C programmer −
+The following important pointer concepts should be clear to any C programmer:

 ### Pointer arithmetic

 There are four arithmetic operators that can be used in pointers: ++, --, +, -

 ### Array of pointers